Baptism (also known as christening)

 Can I ask for a Baptism on any Sunday and at any time?

-Can anyone be baptised at St George’s ?
+Can anyone be baptised at St George’s?

 Age is no barrier to baptism and we welcome anyone who wishes to be baptised at St George’s.
-For individuals who live outside the parish it will be necessary to seek agreement with your own local parish vicar.

 Are there any conventions or rules around who can be a Godparent?